ZestyTechnology/zesty-docs/docs/nimble_dual/assembly.rst

     Slide Drive Cable Sleeve into Sleeve Clamp (Nimble side)

-    * Back to the Dual Nimble side.
+    * Back to the Nimble C/C side.
     * Slide the Sleeve, now containing the drive cable as well, into the next Sleeve Clamp (part C) and push it down as far as it will go.
     * Use the M3 screw (part Z) and the half nut (part W) to clamp the sleeve.

     ..
-Note:: After mounting the Dual Nimble in place, you can loosen this screw a little to adjust the direction of the drive cable, allowing it to have a relaxed and free arch to the stepper.
+Note:: After mounting the Nimble C/C in place, you can loosen this screw a little to adjust the direction of the drive cable, allowing it to have a relaxed and free arch to the stepper.

 Step 20